 The candidate slot selection process also has to consider time periods reserved for the reception of the bulletin board.

-The purpose of maintaining a minimum of four candidate slots within the same probability of being used for transmission is to provide high probability of access to the link.
+The purpose of maintaining a minimum of eight candidate slots within the same probability of being used for transmission is to provide high probability of access to the link.

+Note that the AIS and VDE channels need only to be considered when ASM and the other system share the same antenna.
+Or when there is not [sufficient isolation] to support independent operations such that the AIS station will still meet its receiver performance requirements.

 3.3.2 Modes of operation

-There should be three modes of operation.
-The default mode should be autonomous and may be switched to/from other modes.
+There should be two modes of operation, autonomous and assigned.
+The default mode should be autonomous.

 3.3.2.1 Autonomous